 Thailand

-Last update: 06.06.2024 - older versions
+Last update: 24.12.2024 - older versions

 In June 2024, the Royal Thai Army Radio and Television Station presented a summary of the results of its DAB+ experiment.
 It has tested both outdoor and indoor listening, as well as testing sending short messages and Emergency Warnings or breaking news.
 The test results were satisfactory, broadcasting quality is good in every sector, except in Chonburi, where parameters need to be adjusted in some areas.
 “The results of this experiment allow the NBTC office to receive useful information that can be further developed.
 The next step is to present it to the NBTC for approval in the criteria and methods for granting permission to create a network operator that can provide services to radio station operators in community, public and business categories,” said Air Chief Marshal Dr. Thanaphan.

-The National Broadcasting and Telecommunications Commission of Thailand (NBTC) in conjunction with the Royal Thai Army Radio and Television have been running a high power DAB+ trial in the Thai capital of Bangkok since 2018.
+From 2018, the National Broadcasting and Telecommunications Commission of Thailand (NBTC) in conjunction with the Royal Thai Army Radio and Television ran a high power DAB+ trial in the Thai capital of Bangkok.
+This was completed in July 2023.

-A second project has been established to test DAB+ in four major regional areas, Chon Buri south of Bangkok, Chiang Mai in the north, Khon Kaen in the northeast, and Song Khla in the south of Thailand.
-The regional trials are an extension of the Bangkok trial and focus on determining the suitable technical standard and parameters for the regional areas.
+There are DAB+ broadcasts in four major regional areas, Chon Buri south of Bangkok, Chiang Mai in the north, Khon Kaen in the northeast, and Song Khla in the south of Thailand.
+These cover around 7 million people, over 10% of the population.

 Last update: 05.03.2021 - older versions

-In this country there are
+In this country there is

 on air.